 Want to make the best apple pie you've ever had, and don't want to spend all day in the kitchen studying complicated recipes?
 Martha Stewart, Rachel Rae and Alton Brown have nice recipes, but nothing beats this Amish Pennsylvania Dutch apple pie!
 Anyway, this pie is so easy and has stood the test of time.
 Everyone I ever serve it to raves about it.
 What makes it different is: it's mostly apples, not crust or sugar; and the combination of spices is superb!
 And it doesn't matter if you're not a chef or have never made a pie before!
 Following these illustrated directions ANYONE can cook a perfect apple pie for Thanksgiving, Christmas or any occasion!
-For detailed descriptions many apple varieties that you can pick or buy at the groecry store, see this page!
+For detailed descriptions many apple varieties that you can pick or buy at the grocery store, see this page!

 Just wash them in cold water, no soap.
 We're going to remove the skins anyway, so don't spend too much time on it.
 You can remove any stickers that the grocery store put on the apples, though.
-Peelers often get suck on those.
+Peelers often get sutck on those.

 The fastest way to peel the apples is one of these peelers!
 With firm apples, it takes about 20 seconds per apple.
 These apple peelers don't work well on soft, mushy apples or apples with soft spots on them.
 In that case your stuck with a hand peeler!

 Once they're peeled, remove any remaining brown spots (see the photo at left - before removing the blemishes.)